Breast Augmentation Revision

 Acellular Dermal Matrix (ADM) Are materials that can be used to reinforce the breast implant pocket and to anchor the muscles used to cover the breast implant.
 All ADM's are processed skin.
 Some are derived from human donors, like Alloderm (LifeCell), Flex HD (Ethicon), DermaMatrix (Synthes) and AlloMax (Bard).
 Others are made from non-human sources like pig skin Strattice (LifeCell) and cow skin SurgiMend (TEI Biosciences).

-ADM's have been used for breast surgery since 2001, and have become increasing common in Breast Reconstruction and complicated Breast Revision Surgeries.
+ADM's have been used for breast surgery since 2001, and have become increasingly common in Breast Reconstruction and complicated Breast Revision Surgeries.
 They have the appearance and handling characteristics of soft, white leather, and can be ordered in varying thickness.

 Seri (Sofregen) is an absorbable silk surgical scaffold.
 It is not derived from animal skin.
 It is a knitted, multifilament, purified silk that slowly absorbs, leaving behind a supportive collagen matrix.
 It has possible advantages over dermally derived products including lower cost and potentially less sagging over time.

 Problems With Breast Implants

 Sometimes the capsule is perfect, and the problem is the breast implant itself.
 Breast Implants are not lifetime devices.
 That is to say, the lifespan of your breast implant, may be shorter than yours.
-Breast implants can wear out, or get damaged and may require maintenence from time to time.
+Breast implants can wear out, or get damaged and may require maintenance from time to time.
 Changing size is one of the most common reasons for Breast Implant Revision Surgery.
 A change in size may be desired even when there is nothing wrong with the breast implant or the breast capsule.
 Sometimes breast augmentation is no longer desired.
 The normal increase in weight that occurs with aging may lead to an increase in breast size, and a desire to have your breast implants removed.
 Breast Implant Replacement and Breast Implant Removal are discussed further below.

 Breast Implant Replacement